pts/pts-fasm-bootstrap/README.md

    Build an old (1.20 or 1.37) fasm executable program from its source by converting the old fasm source to [NASM](https://nasm.us/) syntax with a few dozen Perl regexp substitutions, and compiling the result with NASM.
+   The output executable program file is *fasm1*, it's called the bootstrap assembler.

 2. ([bootstrap2.pl](bootstrap2.pl) or [bootstrap2.sh](bootstrap1.sh))
-   With the fasm executable program built in step 1, compile a patched version of a recent fasm (1.73.32).
+   With the bootstrap assembler executable program built in step 1, compile a patched version of a recent fasm (1.73.32).
 Then with that executable program, recompile the recent fasm from its unpatched source.

 Step 1 is possible because the source of old fasm is similar enough to NASM syntax so that it can be converted to NASM syntax using a few dozen regexp